ticoaisha/design_and_compare_architectural_styles/readme.md

 * **Business logic / back-end layer (application server)** built with Node.js, Python (Django/Flask), or another web framework.
 This layer handles business logic: user authentication, cart operations, product management, etc., as well as APIs for data fetching and processing.
 * **Data interface layer (database)** could be a relational database (e.g., PostgreSQL, MySQL) or a NoSQL database (e.g., MongoDB).
 It stores user information, products, orders, cart data, etc.

-This architectural design has its own advantages and disadvantages, as follows:
+This architectural design has its own advantages and disadvantages, as follows.

 **Advantages of the monolithic architecture:**
 * **Simplicity** - simple architecture allows for a quick development and is easy to understand for new developers.
 * **Uniformity** - a consistent data flow across layers makes it easier to maintain and debug.